-Dr. Kenneth B. Hughes, MD performs several hundred buttock augmentations each year in my practice comprised of both buttock implant surgeries and fat transfers or Brazilian butt lifts.
+Dr. Kenneth Hughes of Hughes Plastic Surgery performs several hundred buttock augmentations each year in my practice comprised of both buttock implant surgeries and fat transfers or Brazilian butt lifts.
 Dr. Kenneth B. Hughes frequently lets the patient select whatever form of augmentation they would prefer unless there is a strategic advantage for performing one or another for that individual.
 For most patients, avoiding the implants is a good long-term rationale.
 There is no question that the implants feel harder and can have long-term issues including tissue thinning, sagging, and need for replacement or removal.
 The fat transfer largely avoids the tissue thinning issue and the unnatural feel about which some patients complain.

 The downside to the Brazilian butt lift is that the transferred fat can be absorbed up to 50% in some individuals.
 However it is foolish to say that the transferred fat completely goes away as is frequently promulgated on the internet in articles or websites or patient/doctor blogs.
 If a person has a great deal of fat around the midsection, for example, liposuction of the abdomen, sides, and lower back can dramatically reduce the waist and give the patient a much more hourglass figure even without the fat transfer.

 You can remove fat from the lower back to improve the apparent buttock projection.
 You can even remove fat from the posterior thigh in certain cases and produce greater definition and greater buttock projection and roundness.
 This selective liposuction can be coupled with fat transfer to the buttocks for increased projection and fat transfer to the hips for more of an hourglass figure.